gbi-de/redirecthandler-client-php-wordpress/readme.txt

 == Installation ==

-Unzip the folder into your plugins folder and activa it via wp-admin.
+- Unzip the folder into your plugins folder and activa it via wp-admin.
-Add your API KEY and URL in settings
+- Add your API KEY and URL in settings.

+== Changelog ==

+v0.1.0
+First Implementation